modernben/forge-docs/1.0/sites/user-isolation.md

 :::tip Forge Permissions

-The `forge` user is considered a "super user" and is therefore able to read all files within isolated users.
+The `forge` user is considered a "super user" and is therefore able to read all files within isolated user directories.
 :::